-Spectur’s IoT-enabled security platforms can be used to develop almost any warning system you can think of.
+Spectur’s IoT-enabled security platforms can be used to develop almost any emergency alert system Australia-wide .
 For example, we can add sensors and create triggers from noise, vibration, weather and air quality data.
 Whether you want to integrate an accelerometer, vibration sensor or seismometer, our team can assist with installation, servicing, and maintenance.
 Similarly, you can choose to communicate via voice, phone or on a screen with the field, to suit your applications.

 A hazard and bushfire early warning system can save lives.
+This is especially true for climate-vulnerable countries like Australia.
 Integrate smoke or temperature sensors, and your Spectur platform will be able to visibly and audibly warn the community and provide further instructions for evacuation.
 Onboard microphones or optional video phones allow for two-way communication.
 You can remotely assess what’s happening with a live feed and deploy these mobile or fixed solar-powered solutions as needed.

 Whether it’s tsunamis, avalanches or erosion you’re looking to monitor, Spectur’s field platforms can gather warnings through solar or battery-powered sensors directly or via the internet.
 You can visually check in with the site, assess conditions and warn when an alert is triggered, while maintaining a record of camera imagery to show changes over time.
 It is even possible to deploy remote warnings to a Spectur smart solar-powered signboard to advise of closed beaches, rips, pickpockets or any other message.